pbachu99/vagrant/postgresRPM/centOS-8/README.md

-# Vagrant Build for PostgreSQL
+# Vagrant Build for PostgreSQL 13 on CentOS 8
-* This is a basic and quick set up of PostgreSQL on CentOS7
+* This is a quick set up for testing or learning of PostgreSQL 13
+* PhpPgAdmin will also be set up

 * Feel free to copy or fork this stuff.

-# Setup of PostgreSQL 12 and 13

 # Required Software
 * [Vagrant](https://www.vagrantup.com/downloads.html)